 Of the above John, Ian, Laszlo and Gillian with Jon, Andrew or Mike went on to be, for many years, mainstays for our live performances - with functions, parties and balls every week, and often several times a week - keeping us too busy for photos (or at least keeping track of them!).

-Since 2008, now increasingly billed as players from the 'Earthly Delights Historic Dance Academy' and increasingly doing historical material, ensemble mainstains have been Sally and Peter Taylor (piano and guitar respectively).
-Sally, with a music degree from England, came to Australia in 1983 where they tell of being inspirected by an Earthly Delights to move to Canberra in 2007.
+Since 2008, now increasingly billed as players from the 'Earthly Delights Historic Dance Academy' and doing an ever broadening range of historical material, ensemble mainstays have been Sally and Peter Taylor (piano and guitar respectively).
+Sally, with a music degree from England, came to Australia in 1983 where they tell of being inspired by an Earthly Delights events to move to Canberra in 2007.
+Sally's extraordinary capacity as a musician and willingness to follow John Gardiner-Garden into any corner of dance history that he wishes, has meant that John himself has been happy to focus less on playing and more on dance teaching and leading (though occasionally John still picks up his hurdy gurdy, pipes or flute to lead a set or even do a solo dance gig or overseas tour).